Senior Drivers and Car Accidents

 Older drivers face a myriad of unique and increased dangers behind the wheel.
 Although they generally engage in safe driving behaviors and largely refrain from risks like speeding and drunk driving, they are more apt to be seriously injured or killed if they are in a crash.

-This is increasingly becoming an area of concern everywhere, but it’s especially troublesome here in Florida, where there is the highest reported number of drivers 65 and older killed in traffic accidents.
+Senior drivers and car accidents are increasingly becoming an area of concern everywhere, but it’s especially troublesome here in Florida, where there is the highest reported number of drivers 65 and older killed in traffic accidents.

 At The Ansara Law Firm, our Fort Lauderdale car accident attorneys understand senior crash rates are expected to soar as the huge Baby Boomer population will live and drive longer than any previous generation.